spuddie1984/RESTful-recipe-book-app/README.md

 - change form submission default behaviour so that on submission of form we can reorganize or data for correct submission to the server
 - Add link on home page to new form route

-### 6th Commit - Sanitize Inputs Add SEARCH functionality
+### 6th Commit - Hook up CREATE + UPDATE Routes to DB
-- Add sanitization of corresponding routes
+- Update seed file
+- Update recipe model, remove unused variables
+- Update new form and edit form styling
+- hook up DB to UPDATE Route
+- hook up DB to CREATE Route